 Aegean and Attic —

-Aegean numerals were sued by the ancient Minoan and Mycenaean civilization in Linear A and B, while Attic numerals were later used in anceint Greece. [see Minoan Chapter 5 below]
+Aegean numerals were used by the ancient Minoan and Mycenaean civilizations in Linear A and B, while Attic numerals were later used in anceint Greece. [see Minoan Chapter 5 below]

 Golden ratio —

 A specific ratio for the length to width of rectangles and denoted by the Greek letter Φ, the golden ratio was named by the ancient Greeks and influenced much of their architecture.

 The staff of Hermes in Greek mythology is commonly known as the caduceus which is commonly incorrectly used as a symbol for medical services.
 It consists of two snakes inter-entwined around a rod, often superimposed upon a pair of wings.

 Asclepius was the son of Apollo and a mortal woman who became a proficient healer who could bring the dead back to life.
 He carried a rod wrapped with a snake (a Greek syble of wisdom, healing and resurrection).

 Iaso and Aceso —